ABOUT JANET CHEATHAM BELL

 Bell moved to Bloomington, Indiana in 2002 to research and write her memoir, The Time and Place That Gave Me Life.
 That memoir was published by Indiana University Press in 2007.
 Writing the second part of her memoir, Mixed Marriage, published in 2018, was interrupted by her revision of Victory of the Spirit, published in June 2011, at which point she revived Sabayt Publications.
 That led her to pull together several of her essays written over a period of years.
 Her second collection of essays, Not All Poor People Are Black and other things we need to think more about, was published in 2015.
 Bell resides in the San Francisco Bay Area.

-Click on MY BOOKS above to purchase and obtain more information about these titles.
+Click on MY BOOKS above to obtain more information about these titles and to purchase books.